Entries in Kenya (59)

 ZIMBABWE: So many communities need help.
 Please pray for discernment for the country staff and that God continues to raise up sponsors who can help them minister in powerful ways.

 HONDURAS: Gangs are very active in several of the communities we serve.
 Please pray for the safety of our staff and that children in our programs find sanctuary at the centers.
 Siblings and parents can also use prayer that they stay out of reach of the gangs and provide positive, stable role models for the kids.

 Thank you, as always, for joining us in prayer for the sake of the kids.

-But sponsorship isn’t the only way Mission of Mercy does ministry.
+But sponsorship isn’t the only way One Child Matters does ministry.
 We partner with ministries that are standing in the gap for those who cannot speak up for themselves – children burdened by illness, exploited by others, or abandoned by those who should care for them.

 We know our God is a redeemer, the God who both sees and uses the lowly to confound the ways of the world.
 And we see God’s hand powerfully in the ministry of the New Life Home in Nairobi, Kenya.

 Our partners at New Life Home have a front row seat to God’s healing touch.
 The New Life Home, the only registered medical center in Kenya, began in response to the abandonment of babies in the capital city of Nairobi.

 Tiny infants, many with life-threatening illnesses, were left on the steps of hospitals, in pews at churches, and at worst in pit latrines or rubbish piles.
 The New Life Home can take in these babies and address their medical issues with the help of nurses, doctors, and an army of volunteers.